martinpihrt/OSPy/README.md

 3. [Pygments](http://pygments.org) to provide syntax highlighting in the help pages.
 4. [OpenStreetMap](https://www.openstreetmap.org) to convert locations into coordinates.
 5. [Dark Sky API](https://darksky.net/poweredby/) for weather information.
 6. [Blinker](https://pythonhosted.org/blinker/) package that is shipped with OSPy sends messages to other Python modules such as plugins to report changes in status.
+7. [Arduino](https://arduino.cc) ESP32, Atmega328 and more HW boards pro OSPy aditional sensors, water tank monitor...